 Other opportunities to get involved

 Volunteering is the first step to building a career dedicated to making a difference.
 HAWC offers internships for high school and college students who are passionate about taking the next step on the professional chain.
-Contact us today to learn more.
+Fill out this application to learn more.

 New activists might not know where to begin speaking up.
 If you want to incite change in your community but live far away from HAWC, explore our Create Change page to discover tips, tricks, and ideas about getting started.